Wānaka with Kids: The Complete Family Guide to New Zealand’s Most Beautiful Town

 Our toddler loved looking for bunnies running across the field as we hiked.

-Visit the Wastebusters Reuse Shop
+Shop the Wastebusters Reuse Store

 In 1999, the community in Wānaka banded together to reduce waste and create a reduce-reuse-recycle program that includes a funky shop to buy used items and gear.